 Johnson stressed that none of the cuts are a “done deal.”
 Depending on how the state budget pans out, he said, the Woodland Hills' budget is subject to change.

-Last month, for instance, the board voted against a plan that would have cut kindergarten education and raised taxes.
+Last month, for instance, the board that would have cut kindergarten education and raised taxes.

 Regarding optimism that state legislators may be able to find more money for public education in this year’s budget, following a study released by Pennsylvania’s Independent Fiscal Office, Johnson said he’s keeping his fingers crossed.

 “That is so important, so significant for us,” Johnson said.
 “We’re trying to run out to the very last minute with our budget.”